MSc in Climate Change & Sustainable Finance

-Early September 2023
+Early September 2024

-TRAINING A NEW GENERATION OF FINANCIAL EXPERTS
+AN MSC IN SUSTAINABLE FINANCE FOR A NEW GENERATION OF FINANCIAL EXPERTS

 The MSc in Climate Change & Sustainable Finance is a double degree programme that combines financial expertise with a sound understanding of the scientific and engineering challenges associated with the transition to a low-carbon economy.
 The energy transition will require the development of a wide range of new financial instruments and innovations, with profound implications for markets, companies, intermediaries and investors.
 Our programme, in cooperation with Mines Paris - PSL and taught entirely in English, will prepare the next generation of financial professionals for this massive shift, giving them the right skillset to ensure that the financial industry can provide long-term support to meet environmental needs.
 You will be awarded an MSc in Climate Change & Sustainable Finance from EDHEC and a specialised diploma in Finance and Climate Change from Mines Paris - PSL.

 In partnership with:

 The MSc Climate Change & Sustainable Finance is the first academic partner of the GARP Sustainable and Climate Risk Professional Certification.